Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 The blind cave tetra comes from limestone caves in the Sierra de El Abra and Sierra de Guatemala mountain ranges in the states of San Luis Potosi and Tamaulipas in northeastern Mexico.
 At least 30 distinct cave populations have been identified, each having evolved independently from surface-dwelling ancestors that became trapped in underground waterways.

 The cave environments are characterized by complete and permanent darkness, relatively stable temperatures (around 68 to 77°F year-round), and water chemistry influenced by the surrounding limestone.
-The water tends to be moderately hard and slightly alkaline, quite different from the soft, acidic conditions preferred by most South American tetras.
+The water is moderately hard and slightly alkaline, quite different from the soft, acidic conditions preferred by most South American tetras.

 Food in these caves is scarce.
 The fish rely on organic matter washed in by seasonal floods, bat guano that falls into the water, and whatever small invertebrates they can find.
 This scarcity has shaped their behavior in interesting ways that are still visible in captivity, including their tendency to feed aggressively and their reduced sleep patterns compared to surface fish.